Join Lemons-Aid Learning

 Imagine standing with your students at the Lincoln Memorial, walking them through the Holocaust Museum in D.C., and helping them see God’s sovereign hand shaping American history.
 Next year?
 Leading them through Europe.
 The year after?
 Israel.

 You’re not stuck in a classroom lecturing from a textbook.
-You’re creating experiences that bring history to life—staging the Andersonville trial with your students as lawyers and witnesses, running virtual Capture the Flag to teach how the French joining the American Revolution changed everything, designing courses like “The World’s Greatest Baddies” (Hitler, Stalin, Pol Pot) that students actually want to take.
+You’re leading experiences that bring history to life—staging the Andersonville trial with your students as lawyers and witnesses, running virtual Capture the Flag to teach how the French joining the American Revolution changed everything, designing courses like “The World’s Greatest Baddies” (Hitler, Stalin, Pol Pot) that students actually want to take.

 You love history deeply—not just dates and facts, but the stories, the drama, the way God has worked through human events.
 You can explain why the Reformation mattered, get animated about the Constitutional Convention, and naturally help students see God’s providence without it feeling forced.